MarceloCFerraz/GitCheatSheet/readme.md

 ## Messing with Staging Area
 ### Unstaged

-- `git checkout -- path/to/file/or/dir` to discard all changes on a specific file or folder
+- `git checkout -- <path-to-file-or-dir>` to discard all changes on a specific file or folder
 - `git checkout --` to delete all changes on all files and folders at one
 ### Staged

 - `git reset --`: remove everything from stage
-- `git reset -- path/to/file`: remove only a specific file from stage
+- `git reset -- <path-to-file>`: remove only a specific file from stage
-- `git reset --hard HEAD path/to/file` discard all changes on a specific file of folder
+- `git reset --hard HEAD <path-to-file>` discard all changes on a specific file of folder
 - `git reset --hard HEAD` discard all changes on all files and folders at once
-- (RECOMMENDED) `git reset HEAD` + `git checkout --` to unstage first and only then discard changes
+- `git reset HEAD` + `git checkout --` to unstage first and only then discard changes.
+Prefer this way over previously mentioned alternatives.
-- `git rm --cached path/to/file`: remove a specific file from stage and also deletes the file from your working directory
+- `git rm --cached <path-to-file>`: remove a specific file from stage and also deletes the file from your working directory
-- `git restore --stage path/to/file`: remove a specific file from stage but don't delete it
+- `git restore --stage <path-to-file>`: remove a specific file from stage but don't delete it

 Both `checkout --` and `reset --hard HEAD` replace the content of updated files with the contents of the same file on the last commit.
 The differences are: